-AWS CodeCommit is a fully-managed source control service that makes it easy for companies to host secure and highly-scalable private Git repositories.
+AWS CodeCommit is a fully-managed source control service that makes it easy for companies to host secure and highly scalable private Git repositories.
 CodeCommit eliminates the need to operate your own source control system or worry about scaling its infrastructure.
 You can use CodeCommit to securely store anything from source code to binaries, and it works seamlessly with your existing Git tools.

 - Create a repository

-- Send files to a repository using the Git command-line interface
+- Add files to a repository using the Git command-line interface

 This is a beginner level Lab, you should be familiar with:

 Familiarity with Git will be helpful but is not required.

 September 14th, 2022 - Updated the instructions and screenshots to reflect the latest UI

 December 12th, 2020 - Updated screenshots in the EC2 instance connect step to reflect UI changes

 April 27th, 2020 - Added instructions to use the EC2 Instance Connect shell.
 Added a validation Lab Step.
 All instructions and screenshots updated.